Charleo85/uvaicpc/README.md

 Acknowledge
 ---------
-Thanks Professor Mark Floryan for supports on this independent study.
+Thanks to Professor Mark Floryan for supports on this independent study.

 Resources
 ---------